Article

 In order to prepare for these changes, companies must act swiftly to modify their systems and processes to ensure sustained compliance going forward.

 The One Big Beautiful Bill Act, signed into law on July 4, 2025, is a landmark budget reconciliation measure that consolidates multiple congressional proposals into a single, far-reaching statute.
-Now fully enacted, the law introduces sweeping changes to U.S. tax information reporting and withholding requirements that affect payers and withholding agents in all industries.
+Now fully enacted, the law introduces sweeping changes to U.S. tax information reporting and withholding requirements that affect payors and withholding agents in all industries.
 As the IRS begins releasing more detailed guidance on the new provisions, the focus has shifted to interpreting the law’s final impact, planning and budgeting for implementation of changes, developing sustainable compliance programs and identifying strategic planning opportunities.

 Table 1.
-An Overview of OBBBA’s changes in U.S. tax information reporting and withholding requirements
+An Overview of OBBBA’s changes in U.S. tax information reporting and withholding requirements for payments to nonemployees

 Provision Prior Law One Big Beautiful Bill Act